emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 </details>

-### Semantic tokens (Experimental)
+### Semantic tokens

-Another feature recently introduced in LSP 3.16, is **semantic tokens**, which consists of the LSP server return to client the tokens and what they mean, with that, `lsp-mode` can color the tokens according to their meaning on the code:
+Another feature introduced in LSP 3.16, is **semantic tokens**, which consists of the LSP server return to client the tokens and what they mean, with that, `lsp-mode` can color the tokens according to their meaning on the code:

 | semantic-tokens OFF                                   | semantic-tokens ON                                   | CIDER code evaluated                                    |